rankun203/reverse-proxy/README.md

 docker-compose up -d traefik
 ```

-Then, in your docker app, append below labels:
+Then, in your docker compose service, append below labels:

 ```yml
     labels: